Estimation of relative risk, odds ratio and their logarithms with guaranteed accuracy and controlled sample size ratio: Estimation of relative risk

 It follows from the above that the effect of rounding $\sus_1$ and $\sus_2$ is not a discontinuity, but rather a short section with large slope in $\E[(\vahRR-\RR)^2]/\RR^2$, or in $\E[\vasaf_i+\vasas_i]$, as a function of $\tarvar$.
 Indeed, since \eqref{eq: nsus 1 bis} and \eqref{eq: nsus 2 bis} are continuous functions of $\tarvar$, the distributions of $\sus_1$ and $\sus_2$ also vary continuously with $\tarvar$, and so do the relative MSE and average sample sizes.
-This can be seen in Fig.~\ref{fig: MSE_RR_1_11_16_0p1_si3}, which is a detailed view of the rightmost part of Fig.~\ref{fig: MSE_RR_1_11_16_0p1_cho} with smaller spacing along the horizontal axis, and in Fig.~\ref{fig: E2_RR_1_11_16_0p1_si3}, which shows the corresponding values of $\E[\vasaf_2+\vasas_2]$.
+This can be seen in Figure~\ref{fig: MSE_RR_1_11_16_0p1_si3}, which is a detailed view of the rightmost part of Figure~\ref{fig: MSE_RR_1_11_16_0p1_cho} with smaller spacing along the horizontal axis, and in Figure~\ref{fig: E2_RR_1_11_16_0p1_si3}, which shows the corresponding values of $\E[\vasaf_2+\vasas_2]$.

-The ratio $\E[\vasaf_1+\vasas_1] / \E[\vasaf_2+\vasas_2]$ obtained from simulation is represented in Fig.~\ref{fig: rss_RR_1}.
+The ratio $\E[\vasaf_1+\vasas_1] / \E[\vasaf_2+\vasas_2]$ obtained from simulation is represented in Figure~\ref{fig: rss_RR_1}.
 As can be seen, it is in general close to $\tarsara$, and very close for small or moderate values of $\tarvar$.
 The relatively larger deviations in the rightmost region of the graphs can again be attributed to the fact that for large $\tarvar$, since $\suf_1$ is limited from below by $3$ in \eqref{eq: cho suf}, the value of $\suf_1$ does not result in $\fcurv(\tarvar, \suf_1, \susrou)$ close to $0$.
 In any case, the deviation between the actual ratio and $\tarsara$ is less than $11\%$ for all combinations of parameters shown in the figure, and much lower for $\tarvar$ small.